 - If your deployment includes them, upgrade any additional ArcGIS Server sites.
 This includes upgrading ArcGIS GeoEvent Server, upgrading ArcGIS GeoAnalytics Server, upgrading ArcGIS Notebook Server, and upgrading ArcGIS Mission Server sites.

 Highly available data stores

 The order in which you upgrade each machine in a highly available data store does not matter beginning with ArcGIS Data Store 10.7.
 However, you need to install the software on every machine first, and then upgrade from any machine.

-Steps to upgrade ArcGIS Data Store
+Upgrade ArcGIS Data Store

 - Always install ArcGIS Data Store on all machines in a data store before reconfiguring the data store.

 - Do not uninstall ArcGIS Data Store before installing the new version.